Tooth Extractions During Preganancy- Is It Safe?

 • Trouble speaking

-Most dentists do not perform a tooth extraction procedure during pregnancy unless absolutely required.
-However, in case that you need one, you will need to understand when the right time to get the procedure would be and discuss this with your dentist.
+Most dentists don’t perform a tooth extraction procedure during pregnancy unless it’s an emergency.
+However, in the case you need one, wait for the right time to get the procedure done.

 1. First Trimester

 Since the first trimester is a crucial time for the development of your baby, no dental procedures are carried out during this time.
-In case you have a serious tooth condition, the best course of action during this time is to protect you from infection without administering any drugs.
+In case you have a serious tooth condition, the best course of action is to take home remedies and avoid drugs.

 2. Second Trimester